 obtain permission by

 the latest ‘Listening Squawks' graphic by clicking on the image below.
 The Squawk

 aircraft operating outside Birmingham Controlled Airspace and monitoring

 assignment of this code does not imply the provision of a radar service.

 Please use this system if your routing takes you close to the Birmingham CTA/CTR.

 *Updated: April 2018 - Note: Birmingham App is now 123.980 & Oxford Radar is

 The Airspace & Safety Initiative

-Two new Airspace Avoidance Charts have been produced to highlight the proximity of controlled airspace around Wellesbourne and Snitterfield Gliding (Cable launching up to 2400ft AMSL all year round), this is part of a campaign to reduce the number of infringements in the area
+A card has been produced by Birmingham to highlight the proximity of controlled airspace around Wellesbourne and Snitterfield Gliding (Cable launching up to 2400ft AMSL all year round), this is part of a campaign to reduce the number of infringements in the area

 Wellesbourne Mountford Airfield has